 Put Railings to Work

-Plant-filled baskets that line the railings surrounding this Brooklyn, NYC patio provide a natural break between the outdoor living room and a view of lower Manhattan beyond.
+Plant-filled baskets that line the railings surrounding this Brooklyn, New York City, patio provide a natural break between the outdoor living room and a view of lower Manhattan beyond.

 Grow Your Own Blackberries